- Explain how scientific research and the scientific method are used to address questions about behavior

 Why the Scientific Method Is Important for Psychology

-The scientific method allows psychological data to be replicated and confirmed in many instances, under different circumstances, and by a variety of researchers.
+The scientific method allows psychological data to be to collected and used to interpret in order to better understand and solve some of society’s most challenging problems.
+Research data can be replicated and confirmed in many instances, under different circumstances, and by a variety of researchers.
 Through replication of experiments, new generations of psychologists can reduce errors and broaden the applicability of theories.
 It also allows theories to be tested and validated instead of simply being conjectures that could never be verified or falsified.
-All of this allows psychologists to gain a stronger understanding of how the human mind works.
+Following the scientific method allows psychologists to gain a stronger understanding of how the human mind works.